Gavriil1/cip5_application_react/README.md

 There were various components created and reused across this application.

+- `<NavBar />` - This is a reusable component that generates a navigation bar.
+It displays different options for logged-in and logged-out users.
+For logged-out users, it shows ‘Sign In’ and ‘Sign Up’ options.
+For logged-in users, it displays ‘Notes’, ‘Important’, ‘Contact Page’, ‘Profile Page’, and ‘Sign Out’ options
+  - User stories covered:

+- `<Footer />` - This is a reusable component that generates a footer of the page.
+It has copyright information and social media links.
+  - User stories covered:

-- `<Asset />` - multipurpose reusable compontent which displays different versions of the component depending on the props we pass to it:
+- `<NotFount />` - This is a reusable component that generates 404 error when the user tries to visit incorrect page.
-  - loading gif (spinner) when content is being loaded
-  - image with src and alt attribute
-  - paragraph with a message

-  - User stories covered: 20

-- `<Avatar />` - resuable component, used to render profile images in the UI.
-Passed props allow for setting image source and size and adjust image dimensions depending on where the component is rendered.
-Example of use include the `<NavBar />` component, Post page or the Profile page.
-On mobile screens Avatar component within the Profile Page will be significantly bigger than on other screen sizes.
-  - User stories covered: 25, 26
+  - User stories covered:

-- `<DropdownMenu />` - reusable component, used to render the dropdown menu which allows user to edit or delete their own posts orcomments, and also edit their profile or change profile password.
+- `<Avatar />` - This is a reusable component used to configure the profile picture size in the UI.
+  - User stories covered:

+- `<CrateArea />` - This is a reusable component used to create a new notes.
+This component is assigned to Notesall page.
+  - User stories covered:

+- `<EditNote />` - This is a reusable component used to modify the note: content, title, like status.
+T
-  - User stories covered: 16, 17, 27, 28
+  - User stories covered:

 - `<FeedbackMsg />` - component for displaying feedback messages to the user upon editing/deleting comments, deleting post, updating profile information or a password.
   - User stories covered: 35